-Installing an ExpressCard, a flash media card, or a smart card
+Installing a flash media card or a smart card

-- Before you start installing a card, touch a metal table or a grounded metal object.
+Attention: Before you start installing a card, touch a metal table or a grounded metal object.
 This action reduces any static electricity from your body.
-Static electricity could damage the card. - Do not insert an ExpressCard while the computer is in sleep mode or hibernation mode.
-Otherwise, the computer might not respond when you try to resume using it.
+The static electricity could damage the card.